Alluxio/alluxio/docs/en/operation/Upgrade.md

 Upgrade all applications to use the alluxio-2.x client.

 Please refer to the following steps：
-1. Back up to the default backup folder `/alluxio_backups` of the root under storage system.
+1. Back up to the default backup folder `/alluxio_backups` in the root under storage system.
 This default backup directory can be configured by setting `alluxio.master.backup.directory`.
 ```
 $ ./bin/alluxio fsadmin backup
 ```